 Different forms of forex trading

 There are several ways to trade forex and we will help you differentiate between them.
 You can engage in spot forex trading (buying and selling the underlying currency), or trade derivatives (using contracts to speculate on currency price movements).
-There are several elements to these which we will now explain.
+There are several elements to these that we will now explain.

 Spot forex – Spot trading is the primary market for forex trading.
 Big banks tend to be among the main actors in this market and this is where we get the term “interbank market” from.
-Institutional traders will trade between themselves to take delivery between two counterparties using a T+2 delivery (i.e. Today + 2 days).
+Institutional traders will trade between themselves to take delivery between two counterparties, using a T+2 delivery (i.e. Today + 2 days).

 Forex Forwards and Futures – Forwards are private contracts between two counterparties to exchange a currency at a future date at a predetermined price.
-Futures are standard contracts to take delivery of a currency at a future date and pre-determined price.
+Futures are standard contracts to take delivery of a currency at a future date and predetermined price.
 The big difference between the two is that forwards are off-exchange agreements, whereas futures are traded on public commodities markets.

 Forex Swaps – Swaps are agreements to exchange interest payments between two foreign parties at fixed dates throughout the life of the contract.
-Currency swaps are used as a long term tool to hedge the currency risk of long term foreign investments.
+Currency swaps are used as a long-term tool to hedge the currency risk of long-term foreign investments.
 Companies can use swaps to gain more favorable loan rates in a foreign currency than they would get from borrowing money abroad.

 This table lays out the level and proportion of daily volumes of the various forex trading instruments.

-FX Instruments | Total (US$) | Percentage |
+FX Instruments | Total (US$) | Percentage of Total Forex Volume |

 ---|---|---|